 - Unit rules

-- enrolment in 53560 Master of Physics (Astronomy and Astrophysics specialisation) and completion of the core and complementary units for the Physics major or equivalent.
+- Enrolment in in the ( CM015 Bachelor of Science [Frontier Physics] and Master of Physics or the 53560 Master of Physics ) and Enrolment (other than course) in the SP-ASTPH Astronomy and Astrophysics specialisation and completion of the core units in the Physics major or equivalent

 - The availability of units in Semester 1, 2, etc. was correct at the time of publication but may be subject to change.